BUSTLE: Bottom-Up Program Synthesis Through Learning-Guided Exploration: Background and Setup

 Following previous work \citep{FLASHFILL,ROBUSTFILL}, we deal with string and number transformations commonly used in spreadsheets.
 Such transformations sit at a nice point on the complexity spectrum as a benchmark task; they are simpler than programs in general purpose languages, but still expressive enough for many common string transformation tasks.

-The domain-specific language we use (shown in Figure~\ref{fig:sheets_dsl}) is broadly similar to those of \cite{parisotto2017neuro} and \cite{ROBUSTFILL}, but compared to these, our DSL is expanded in several ways that make the synthesis task more difficult: First, our DSL includes integers and integer arithmetic.
+The domain-specific language we use (shown in Figure~\ref{fig:sheets_dsl}) is broadly similar to those of \cite{parisotto2017neuro} and \cite{ROBUSTFILL}, but compared to these, our DSL is expanded in several ways that make the synthesis task more difficult.
+First, in addition to string manipulation, our DSL includes integers, integer arithmetic, booleans, and conditionals.
 Second, our DSL allows for arbitrarily nested expressions, rather than having a maximum size.
-Finally, and most importantly, our DSL removes the restriction of having \T{Concat} at the top-level, as is the case in previous works~\citep{FLASHFILL, ROBUSTFILL}.
-Without this constraint, version-space-based and dynamic-programming-based beam search approaches cannot exploit the prefix-output property to prune partial programs during search.
+Finally, and most importantly, previous works~\citep{FLASHFILL, ROBUSTFILL} impose a restriction of having \T{Concat} as the top-level operation.
+With this constraint, such approaches use version space algebras or dynamic programming to exploit the property that partial programs must form substrings of the output.
+Our DSL lifts this constraint, allowing the synthesizer to handle more kinds of tasks than in those previous works.

-Our DSL allows for nesting and compositions of common string transformation functions.
-These functions include string concatenation (\T{Concat}) and other familiar string operations (see Supplementary Material for a full list).
-Integer functions include arithmetic, returning the index of the first occurrence of a substring within a string (\T{Find}), and string length.
-Finally, a few commonly useful string and integer constants are included.
+Our DSL allows for compositions of common string transformation functions.
+These functions include string concatenation (\T{Concat}) and other familiar string operations (listed in Figure~\ref{fig:sheets_dsl} and discussed further in Appendix~\ref{app:dsl}).
+Integer functions include arithmetic, finding the index of substrings (\T{Find}), and string length.
+Finally, commonly useful string and integer constants are included.
+We also use heuristics to extract string constants that appear multiple times in the input-output examples.